swaldman/sbt-ethereum/src/main/paradox/tasks/eth/address/sender.md

 ```
 > ethAddressSenderDefaultDrop
 ```
-Removes the any default sender that may have been set for the current [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) Chain ID.
+Removes any default sender that may have been set for the current [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md) Chain ID.

 **Example:**
 ```